Johnson-Thompson leads early stages of heptathlon

 Reekie's team-mate Laura Muir, who is attempting the 800m and 1500m after her focus on the longer distance was rewarded with Olympic silver last year and world bronze last month, qualified second from her 800m heat behind Jamaica's Natoya Goule.
 England's Alex Bell also advanced in third.

 Jamaica's Olympic champion Elaine Thompson-Herah was joint-fastest in the 100m heats in 10.99.
+Shelly-Ann Fraser-Pryce, who won the 100m at the recent World Championships in Eugene, and Shericka Jackson, who took silver behind her, are not competing at the Commonwealths.

+England's Dina Asher-Smith was originally picked to run the 100m, but pulled out of the Games with a hamstring issue at the end of July.

 Daryll Neita, who finished eighth behind Thompson-Herah in Tokyo last summer, was the fastest English qualifier in 11.02, while team-mates Imani Lansiquot and Asha Philip also went through.
 Wales' Hannah Brier and Scotland's Alisha Rees joined them in Wednesday evening's semi-finals.